 The block ack mechanism is initialized by an exchange of ADDBA Request/Response frames.
 After

-initialization, blocks of QoS Data frames may be transmitted from the originator to the recipient.
-A block may be started within a polled TXOP, within an SP, or by winning EDCA contention.
-The number of frames in the
+initialization, A-MPDU frames may be transmitted from the originator to the recipient.
+An A-MPDU may be started within a polled TXOP, within an SP, or by winning EDCA contention.

-block is limited, and the amount of state that is to be kept by the recipient is bounded.
 The MPDUs within the

-block of frames are acknowledged by a BlockAck frame, which is requested by a BlockAckReq frame.”
+A-MPDU are acknowledged by a BlockAck frame, which is requested by a BlockAckReq frame.”

 The block ack mechanism does not require the setting up of a TS; however, QoS STAs using the TS facility